 Repro Steps show you all of the interactions a user makes with your app up until a bug or crash is reported, grouped by the app view.
-For each view that a user visits, all of the steps that they commit are captured and displayed as logs below the relevant screenshot.
+For each view that a user visits, all of the steps that they commit are captured and displayed as logs next to the relevant screenshot.
 Repro steps can be found below the bug details.

 For the following gestures, only the gesture is logged and displayed: